 The flooded Great Temple at Philae from which the book takes its name.

 a book by Robert Hichens, published in 1911.

 "The Spell of Egypt" was written about the same time as "La Morte de Philae" and covers many of the same places.
-Quite likely one author read the work of the other, most likely Monsieur Loti, who decided he could do it better.
-Mr. Hichens' work often lacks the passion of "la Morte", but fortunately several sections cover regions either lightly noted by M. Loti or not mentioned by him.
-It is perhaps comforting to suppose that concerning these places M. Loti felt he could not add to the work of Mr. Hichens, and indeed in these sections Hichens is at his best.
+Both writers were travelers who spent a great deal of time in the ruins away from the tour groups and were enchanted with what they found.
+Mr. Hichens' work often lacks the passion of "la Morte" but he catches the intensity and the depth.
+Fortunately several sections cover regions either lightly noted by M. Loti or not mentioned by him.

 "The Tomb of Seti I"